rohitsaluja1/rohitsaluja1.github.io/index.md

 ### AI Engineer
 *[Flowrite](https://www.flowrite.com), Helsinki, Finland*

+Joined as Engineer/Employee #1.
 Working extensively with all things related to large language models like GPT-3, from leveraging their generation capabilities to build prducts features to creating custom metrics to fight against their stochasticity.
 Thoroughly exploring the new paradigm of prompt engineering.

 ### AI Researcher
 *[Aalto University](https://www.aalto.com), Espoo, Finland*